kunegis/stu/README.md

   for executing commands, as /bin/sh _already is_ one.
 Furthermore,
   don't use fancy libraries or hip programming languages.
 Stu is written in plain C++11 with only standard libraries.
-Many other Make replacements are based on specific programming languages are their "base standard", effectively limiting their use to that language, and thus preventing projects to use multiple programming languages.
+Many other Make replacements are based on specific programming languages as their "base standard", effectively limiting their use to that language, and thus preventing projects to use multiple programming languages.
-  Others even do worse and create their own mini-language, invariably less portable than the shell.
+  Others even do worse and create their own mini-language, invariably less portable and more buggy than the shell.
 * Reliability:  Stu has extensive unit test coverage, with more than 1,000 tests.
 All published versions pass 100% of these tests.
 All language features and error paths are unit tested.
 * Stability:  We follow Semantic Versioning (semver.org) in order to provide syntax and semantics that are stable over time.
 Stu files written now will still work in the future.
-* Familiarity:  Stu follows the conventions of Make as much as possible, to make it easier to make the switch from Make to Stu.
+* Familiarity:  Stu follows the conventions of Make and of the shell as much as possible, to make it easier to make the switch from Make to Stu.
 For instance, the options -j and -k work like in Make.
 Also, Stu source can be edited with syntax highlighting for the shell, as the syntaxes are very similar.

 ## Comparison to Make